 Well, Wahlberg didn’t see it entirely that way.
 While he’s correct that plenty of his previous roles have had comedic elements, he did agree upon this being his first straight comedy.

-Interviewing Wahlberg himself was bit of an odd experience.
-Obviously, having so little time it’s nearly impossible to have a straight conversation with the man and that type of environment is somewhat impersonal, to be honest.
-Not seeing the film also never quite helps.
+Interviewing Wahlberg himself was bit of an canned experience.
+Having so little time it’s nearly impossible to have a straight conversation with the man and that type of environment is somewhat impersonal.
 Despite that, Wahlberg – in this six minute convo – still gave up some rather interesting info about working on The Other Guys as well as both producing and the upcoming (and finally coming out) Fighter.

 You are pretty well known for playing hard edged-type of characters, but here it’s the total opposite.
 Do you look at The Other Guys as turning what you’re known for a bit on its ear?